 G Consensus means we tend to follow what other people do, especially when they are similar to us, and especially in situations in which we feel uncertain.
 Cialdini explains that if other people are doing something, we tend to think it’s probably a good thing for us to do, too.
 Putting a Best Seller label on items is one way that shops use this principle, and Cialdini gives an example of how a restaurant in Beijing wrote, ‘this is one of our most popular items’ on the menu, as a way to increase sales.

 H The final principle is authority: we tend to trust and follow people who we think are experts and who have authority.
-Steve Martin explains that in order to influence others, experts need to show their expertise in some way, and gives an example of how physiotherapists are more able to get patients to follow their exercise program if they display their medical diplomas on the wall.
+Martin explains that for this principle to have an effect, people need to show their expertise in some way, and gives an example of how physiotherapists are more able to get patients to follow their exercise program if they display their medical diplomas on the wall.

 I Now that you know these principles, you might be able to notice when a salesperson is trying to influence you.
-And perhaps next time you are in the supermarket, you can accept that free sample, eat it, and walk away without feeling bad.
+And perhaps next time you’re in the supermarket, you can accept that free sample, eat it, and walk away without feeling bad.